taurus-org/taurus/doc/source/users/ui/plot.rst

   You can use `x` as a dependent variable, which you can set as regular steps or using an arbitrary expression.

+Note that there is actually no way to remove RawData curve from the GUI.

 .. figure:: /_static/taurusplot-inputdata02.png
    :align: center